Self-Service Search for Performance

 - Peak Memory Consumption: Maximum memory consumption recorded in the selected time period.

 This view helps admins identify specific machines contributing to poor user experience and correlate the machine resource parameters with the performance factor metrics.
-Clicking the machine name in the Machines based self-service view opens the Machine Statistics view.
+Clicking the machine name on the Machines based self-service view opens the Machine Statistics view.
 For more information, see the Machine Statistics article.

 The values of the metrics, Avg CPU, and Avg memory consumption is calculated only in the duration when the machine was overloaded.